 - Nearly all languages besides most varieties of Neo-Aramaic exhibit the 3-way voiced-voiceless-emphatic distinction considered to be characteristic of this phylum.
 Emphatics are either pharyngealized or ejective.

-- Proto-language is far from being reconstructed, although interestingly enough the common root for ‘light’, [b-r-k], is shared with Semitic oddly enough.
+- Proto-language is far from being reconstructed, although interestingly enough there is a number of lexical items shared between Cushitic and Semitic that have been passed off as “loanwords” on a weak basis, oddly enough.
 Unknown time of emergence, although it is generally agreed Proto-Cushitic originated in Southern Ethiopia; Blench (2006) provides further insight on this topic.

 - Most widely spoken language is West-Central Oromo, followed by Somali.